djmgit/Paraglider/README.md

 In the above sample yaml, ```frontend``` is the root object which contains the following properties:

-- ```bind```: The adress to which the load balancer will bind itself.
-The coresponding interface should be attached to the network to which the users/clients are connected to, ie, the users should be able to reach this IP.
+- ```bind```: The address to which the load balancer will bind itself.
+The corresponding interface should be attached to the network to which the users/clients are connected to, i.e., the users should be able to reach this IP.
-  Optionally this can be same as the private IP.
+  Optionally this can be the same as the private IP.

-- ```privateip```: This is he ip which should be reachable by the target backends.
+- ```privateip```: This is the ip which should be reachable by the target backends.
 In other words this IP should correspond to the interface which is connected to the network to which the target backends are also connected.
-  Optionally as aleady mentioned, this IP can be same as the ```bind``` IP.
+  Optionally as already mentioned, this IP can be the same as the ```bind``` IP.

-- ```backends```: Listof target backends.
+- ```backends```: List of target backends.
 Backends should be in the format ```<IP>:<PORT>```.
 Paraglider will send traffic to these backends in round robin fashion.

 ### Starting and Stopping Paraglider

-Paraglider can be started using ```./paraglider [-config] [config file] start ```
+Paraglider can be started using ```./paraglider [-config] [config file] start```

 It can be stopped using ```./paraglider [-config] [config_file] stop```

 ## How Paraglider works

-Under the hood, Paraglider uses Linux iptable rules to manipulate how packets headed for ```bind``` IP is treated.
+Under the hood, Paraglider uses Linux iptable rules to manipulate how packets headed for ```bind``` IP are treated.
 This is done by adding ```DNAT``` rule in the NAT table in ```PREROUTING``` chain and ```SNAT``` rule in NAT table in
 ```POSTROUTING``` chain of the host where the load balancer is running.